jupyter-incubator/dashboards_local_deploy/README.md

 ## Use It

-Currently, there are two bundlers available in this package.
+Currently, there are three bundlers available in this package.
 The first converts your notebook to a dashboard web application and deploys it to your Jupyter Notebook server for local use.
 To use it:

 1. Write a notebook.
 2. Define a dashboard layout using the `jupyter_dashboards` extension.